B2B Influencer Marketing Strategy: The Guide for Success in 2023

 Everyone defines and values influence differently.
 Some view reach and engagement as the ultimate data point when activating influencer marketing campaigns.
 Others are more rigorous with data and demand to see how a B2B influencer program delivers business value through sales and leads.
 The key is to align your influencer marketing strategy to the B2B sales funnel.

-How to Identify the Right Influencers
+How to Identify the Right B2B Influencers

 The 1:9:90 influencer model segments influencers and social audiences across topics, industries, and markets and is a valuable model that can inform a B2B influencer marketing strategy.
 A market is a place where buyers and sellers gather and exchange goods and services and can be defined in many different ways–SaaS companies over $100M in revenue, enterprise security software, big data companies, or more specific markets that cater to DevOps, AIOps, or Robotics Process Automation (RPA).
 For example, baby diapers and wedding fashion are also markets.

-B2B influence model
+B2B influencer model

 The 1% creates new models, ideas, and innovations and tells compelling stories through blogs, webinars, videos, and articles.
 They are quoted in the media, guests on podcasts, and many have their own media platforms.
-This group will continue to get more influential as the social networks are building tools and capabilities for B2B creators, with the latest example being the launch of the LinkedIn Podcast Network.
+This group will continue to get more influential as social networks are building tools and capabilities for B2B creators, with the latest example being the launch of the LinkedIn Podcast Network.

 The 9% can be referred to as a specific audience group.
 For example, the audience can be a group of engineers, developers, or IT managers.
 They repackage influencer content, provide context, and share it with their social communities.
 They are highly vocal online, have large audiences, and are influential.